vincentbarr/vincentbarr.github.com/_posts/2019-12-16-live-concerts-overrated.md

 In 1996, aged 11 years, I saw Soundgarden, Metallica, Ramones (or what remained of them), Wu-Tang Clan, and Shaolin monks share a small stage at Lollapalooza in a field in Upstate New York.
 In 2011, I saw Prince perform and physically remove Kim Kardashian from his stage at Madison Square Garden.
 Last year, I rode a Kawasaki Ninja 650 to a Jamiroquai concert in Queens, New York.

 And the peak-end theory would explain why I tend reflect on some of my concert experiences with exaggerated positivity.
 I remember the climax and end of the concerts, and forget about all of the griping, waiting, and discomfort that comprises the majority of the rarena experience.
-That is until I began a rant-y post like this one.
+That is until I sit down to write a rant-y post like this one.

-Live music in an intimate setting is magical.
+Live music in an intimate setting is charming, moving, and occasionally magical.

 'Shows' at arenas and stadiums are disappointing, frustrating, and easily rivaled by watching a music video playlist at home with friends.

 Why?

 ## Stadiums are burden magnets.